Raphael-Marx/citizenshell/README.md

 1. use the built-in `LocalShell` for quick access:

     ```python
-    from citizenshell import sh
+    from unishell import sh
     ```

-2. you can instanciate your own `LocalShell`:
+2. you can instantiate your own `LocalShell`:

     ```python
-    from citizenshell import LocalShell
+    from unishell import LocalShell

     shell = LocalShell()
     ```

-3. you can instanciate the `TelnetShell` for shell over telnet:
+3. you can instantiate the `SecureShell` for shell over SSH:

     ```python
-    from citizenshell import TelnetShell

-    shell = TelnetShell(hostname="acme.org", username="john",
-                        password="secretpassword")
-    ```

-4. you can instanciate the `SecureShell` for shell over SSH:

-    ```python
-    from citizenshell import SecureShell
+    from unishell import SecureShell

     shell = SecureShell(hostname="acme.org", username="john",
                         password="secretpassword")
     ```

-5. you can instanciate the `AdbShell` for shell over ADB:
+4. you can instantiate the `SerialShell` for shell over serial line:

-    - if ADB devices is reachable over TCP/IP:

     ```python
-      from citizenshell import AdbShell

-      shell = AdbShell(hostname="acme.org", port=5555)
-      ```

-    - if ADB device is connected via USB:

-      ```python
-      from citizenshell import AdbShell

-      shell = AdbShell(device="1c123a09dab45cbf")
-      ```

-    - if there is only one ADB device connected via USB:

-      ```python
-      from citizenshell import AdbShell

-      shell = AdbShell()
-      ```

-6. you can instanciate the `SerialShell` for shell over serial line:

-    ```python
     from serial import EIGHTBITS, PARITY_NONE
-    from citizenshell import SerialShell
+    from unishell import SerialShell

     shell = SerialShell(port="/dev/ttyUSB3", username="john",
                         password="secretpassword",
                         baudrate=115200, parity=PARITY_NONE, bytesize=EIGHTBITS)
     ```

-7. you can also obtain shell objects by URI using the `Shell` function:
+5. you can also obtain shell objects by URI using the `Shell` function:

     ```python
-    from citizenshell import Shell
+    from unishell import Shell

     localshell  = Shell()
-    telnetshell = Shell("telnet://john:secretpassword@acme.org:1234")
     secureshell = Shell("ssh://john:secretpassword@acme.org:1234")
-    adbshell    = Shell("adb://myandroiddevice:5555")
-    adbtcpshell = Shell("adb+tcp://myandroiddevice:5555")
-    adbtcpshell = Shell("adb+usb://1c123a09dab45cbf")
-    serialshell = Shell("serial://jogn:secretpassword@/dev/ttyUSB3?baudrate=115200")
+    serialshell = Shell("serial://john:secretpassword@/dev/ttyUSB3?baudrate=115200")
     ```

-    you can also mix and match betweens providing arguments in the URI or via kwargs:
+    you can also mix and match between providing arguments in the URI or via kwargs:

     ```python
-    telnetshell = Shell("telnet://john@acme.org", password="secretpassword", port=1234)
+    secureshell = Shell("ssh://john@acme.org", password="secretpassword", port=1234)
     serialshell = Shell("serial://john:secretpassword@/dev/ttyUSB3", baudrate=115200)
     ```